Demi-urge/menace_sandbox/docs/db_router.md

 by default.

-Tables listed in `SHARED_TABLES` are written to the shared database while `LOCAL_TABLES` and any unlisted tables reside in the local database.
+Tables listed in `SHARED_TABLES` are written to the shared database while `LOCAL_TABLES` entries reside in the local database.
+Table names must be explicitly declared; unlisted tables raise a `ValueError`.

 ## Thread safety